nojhan/colout/README.md

 `rainbow` will cycle over a 8 colors rainbow at each matching pattern.

-`scale` will parse the matching text as a decimal number and apply the rainbow colormap according to its position on a scale defined by the `-l` option (see below, [0-100] by default).
+`scale` will parse the matching text as a decimal number and apply the rainbow colormap according to its position on the scale defined by the `-l` option (see below, [0-100] by default).

+If the python-pygments library is installed, you can use the name of a syntax-coloring "lexer" as a color (for example: "Cpp", "ruby", "xml+django", etc.).

+If GIMP palettes files (*.gpl) are available, you can also use their names as a colormap.
+Note that the RGB colors will be converted to their nearest ANSI 256-colors mode equivalents (see the `-P` switch below).

 When not specified, a *COLOR* defaults to _red_ and a *STYLE* defaults to _bold_.